ivy-mainaa/ml-user-behavior-prediction/README.md

 # ML User Behavior Prediction
-Predicting e-commerce purchase intent using user session behavior
+Predicting e-commerce purchase intent using user session behavior.

 ## Overview
 This project builds an end-to-end machine learning pipeline to predict whether an e-commerce user session will result in a purchase.
-The goal is to demonstrate a structured ML workflow—from problem framing and exploratory data analysis to modeling, evaluation, and interpretation—using real-world behavioral data.
+The goal is to demonstrate a structured ML workflow, from problem framing and exploratory data analysis to modeling, evaluation, and interpretation, using real-world behavioral data.

 ## Business Motivation
 Understanding purchase intent enables e-commerce platforms to: